Bdwrds/Entity_Explore/readme.md

 # Spacy & NLTK.

 A script to provide summary stats associated with a text file of your choosing!
 Entity label and types will be written to csv with frequency and sentiment scores.
-Woah.

 ### Installing

 Install everything within the requirements.txt

 ```
-pip intall -r ./requirements.txt
+pip install -r ./requirements.txt
 ```